Softmod: GameCube

+The GameCube can be softmodded via a savegame exploit.
+Swiss is a payload which enables a homebrew environment on the GameCube.
+This can be used to load game backups, and bypass region checks.

 There was an exploit within the game Phantasy Star Online port for the GameCube.
 It used the network adapter to download a malicious update containing unsigned code.

 In August 2024, a savegame exploit affecting multiple consoles and generations called TonyHawksProStrcpy was released, which is present in multiple Tony Hawk's titles for the GameCube.
 It can be used to execute unsigned code.

 Wii

+The Wii can be softmodded with various exploits.
+The most common method involves exploiting WebKit vulnerabilities in the Wii Internet Browser.
+It is a more widely homebrewed consoles to date, with a large established homebrew community.

+Softmodding a Wii allows for loading Wii and GameCube backups, bypass region checks, run third-party games, and media players.
+Exploits typically allowed the install of the Homebrew Channel, an unofficial Wii channel which acted as a gateway to run unofficial Wii applications.

 The first known softmod for the Wii is known as the Twilight hack, a savegame exploit for the Wii version of The Legend of Zelda: Twilight Princess.
-This allowed users to run unsigned code .dol/.elf files.
+This allowed running unsigned code .dol/.elf files.

 The Twilight hack was superseded by the development of Bannerbomb, which allowed for executing unsigned code without relying on an exploit within a game.
 Bannerbomb worked by using a malformed banner to inject a loader program into the Wii Menu program in memory.
 As the Wii Menu crashed, an unsigned executable was executed.

 Bannerbomb was superseded by Letterbomb, which used a glitch in the Wii Message Board to crash the Wii Menu.

 FlashHax superseded Letterbomb, which used an exploit in the Wii's End-user license agreement to run unsigned code, requiring the Internet Channel to be installed.

 str2hax superseded FlashHax, which simplified the process even further. str2hax uses a custom DNS server to redirect the Wii's End-user license agreement page to a modified page that executes unsigned code, without the need for the Internet Channel.

 BlueBomb was later released that leveraged a Bluetooth exploit, in particular used to softmod the Wii Mini which could not use the Internet Browser as an exploit entry point.

-Exploits typically allowed the install of the Homebrew Channel, an unofficial Wii channel which acted as a gateway to run unofficial Wii applications.

-A large homebrew community emerged for the Wii, leading to developments such as the Homebrew Channel, third-party games, media players, and the loading of Wii and GameCube game backups.